elvisnunezzz/Grade-Assigner/README.md

 The program is designed to be simple and user-friendly, ideal for educational purposes, and to help new programmers understand the use of conditional logic in Java.

 ---

-Replace `<repository-url>` with the URL where your source code is hosted.
-This README outlines what the application does, its system requirements, how to compile and run the code, and provides a clear usage example.
-This structure ensures that users, including those who might be new to Java, can easily understand and operate the program.